himbugglr/himbugglr/README.md

 I tend to be annoying /joking

+Currently slowly but surely updating this new part of my Strawpage until it's got a lot of my own Tutorials!

+If you're curious how I made anything, you'll find it here- or you can ask (also linked on my Straw)- https://himbug.straw.page/twotoriels

-Currently trying to get eyes on this new post (also linked on my Straw)- https://www.reddit.com/r/PonyTown/s/meAqT1Gy0s Ig this spot is just gonna be a "new horse post highlight" idk
+Ig this spot is just gonna be a "new horse post highlight" idk

 ### More indepth info would be on my [Strawpage](https://himbug.straw.page/).
 I have a DNI, but it's primarily just the obvious.